-Despite significant improvement over the past decade, Australian boards are still dominated by male directors.
+Despite significant improvement over the past decade, gender inequality still exists in Australian boards.

-The latest Australian Institute of Company Directors Board Diversity Statistics report (December 2021) revealed that 34.2% of ASX 200 board members are women, while women comprised 41.8% of new appointments.
-Encouragingly, there are currently no boards in the ASX 200 without women.
+The latest Australian Institute of Company Directors Board Diversity Statistics report (November 2022) revealed that 35.7% of ASX 200 board members are women.

 Interest in joining boards as a Non-Executive Director (NED) is clearly rising among talented women, but for many of us, it isn’t always clear where or how to get started.

 After participating in an initiative developed by a group of insightful women at the University of Newcastle about all things related to board recruitment, I have put together the following guide about board skills matrices, understanding your own strengths, how to build advocacy and get noticed, and some practical steps for starting your journey towards becoming a NED.

 Benefits of gender-diverse boards for companies and for women

 Having diverse board membership has several benefits both for organisations and for participating female NEDs.